matrix-org/matrix-spec-proposals/proposals/3574-resource-markup.md

 * Additional data in the `m.room.create` event to mark a space as describing  a resource to be annotated.
 * Additional (optional) data in the `m.space.child` and `m.space.parent` events to mark sections of the resource (pages, timestamps, etc.) that are being discussed by the child room.
 The specific format of the location data is resource-specific, and will be described in further MSCs.
 * An annotation event that is used within child rooms.
 The specific data describing the annotation location is once again resource-specific, and will be described in further MSCs.
+* A general scheme for serializing annotations in a way compatible with the [w3c web annotation data model](https://www.w3.org/TR/annotation-model/)

 Resources and markup can be displayed in specialized annotation-aware clients, and potentially in a widget or widget-like interface for widget-compatible clients, although the latter possibility remains speculative.
 The use of extensible events and standard space events should provide for a reasonable degree of compatibility with general-purpose matrix clients.